UW-COSC-4010-5010-CYBER-FA-2017/foundational-concepts-in-cybersecurity-lhays2/7/ReadMe.md

 ```

-The bad version of this has no output for the person loging in and simply allows them to guess as to what option are avalible to them. while this is not an overload of information this is definitly not the minimum amount of information nessecaary to call the functions
+The bad version of this has no output for the person loging in and simply allows them to guess as to what option are avalible to them. while this is not an overload of information this is definitly not the minimum amount of information nessecaary to call the functions.
+Homer nicely illistrates the problem of too many options in the gif for this problem.
 ```
 if (credentials != -1){// check for valid credentials
        cout << "Access valid." << endl;